-- 1. Dalhousie University is a community of faculty, support staff and students, involved in teaching, research, learning and other activities.
-Students are members of the University for the period of their registration in the academic programme to which they have been admitted, and, as such assume the responsibilities that such registration entails. - 2.
+- 1. The University of King's College is a community of faculty, support staff and students involved in teaching, research, learning and other activities.
+Students are members of the University for the period of their registration, and, as such, assume the responsibilities that such registration entails.
+Similar responsibilities pertain to all employees of the University. - 2.
 The University does not stand in loco parentis to its student members; that is, it has no general responsibility for the moral and social behaviour of its students, as if they were its wards.
-In the exercise of its disciplinary authority and responsibility, the University treats students as free to organize their own personal lives, behaviour and associations, subject only to the law and to University regulations that are necessary to protect the integrity of University activities, the peaceful and safe enjoyment of University facilities by other members of the University and public, the freedom of members of the University to participate reasonably in the programmes of the University and in activities in or on the University's premises, or the property of the University or its members.
-Strict regulation of such activities by Dalhousie University is otherwise neither necessary nor appropriate. - 3.
-University members are not, as such, immune from the criminal and civil laws of the wider political units to which they belong.
-Provisions for non-academic discipline should not attempt to shelter students from their civic responsibilities nor add unnecessarily to these responsibilities.
-Conduct that constitutes a breach of the Criminal Code or other statute, or that would give rise to a civil claim or action, should ordinarily be dealt with by the appropriate criminal or civil court.
-In cases, however, in which criminal or civil proceedings have not been taken or would not adequately protect the University's interest and responsibilities as defined below, proceedings may be brought under a discipline code of the University.

-- 4. The University must define standards of student behaviour and make provisions for student discipline with respect to conduct that jeopardizes the good order and proper functioning of the academic and non-academic programmes and activities of the University or its faculties, schools, or departments, or that endangers the health, safety, rights or property of the University or its members or visitors. - 5.
-The University may also define standards of professional conduct for students in programmes where these are appropriate, and this Code is not intended to replace or supersede such standards.
+In the exercise of its disciplinary authority and responsibility, the University treats students and employees as free to organize their own personal lives, behaviour and associations, subject only to the law and to University regulations that are necessary to protect the integrity of University activities, the peaceful and safe enjoyment of University facilities by other members of the University and public, the freedom of members of the University to participate reasonably in the programmes of the University and in activities in or on the University's premises, or the property of the University or its members.
+Strict regulation of such activities by the University of King's College is otherwise neither necessary nor appropriate. - 3.
+University members are not, as such, immune from the criminal, civil, and municipal laws.
+Provisions for non-academic discipline should not attempt to shelter students or employees from their civic responsibilities nor add unnecessarily to these responsibilities.
+Conduct that constitutes a breach of the Criminal Code or other statute, or that gives rise to a civil claim or action, should ordinarily be dealt with by the appropriate criminal or civil court.
+In cases, however, in which criminal or civil proceedings have not been taken or would not adequately protect the University's interest and responsibilities as defined below, proceedings may be brought under Part VIII of the By-Laws, Rules and Regulations of the Board of Governors of the University of King's College (see Section 8,"College Discipline," page 35 below). - 4.
+The University defines standards of behaviour and makes provisions for discipline with respect to conduct that jeopardizes the good order and proper functioning of the academic and non-academic programmes and activities of the University or its schools, or programmes, or that endangers the health, safety, rights or property of the University or its members or visitors.